scrapoxy/scrapoxy/README.md

 ### 🔓 Free and Open Source 🔓

-And of course, Scrapoxy remains free and open source, under the MIT license.
+Scrapoxy is free and open source, under the AGPLv3 license.

-I simply ask you to give me **credit** if you redistribute or use it in a project 🙌.

-A warm thank-you message is appreciated as well 😃🙏.
+All contributions must remain under this license.

 ## Documentation